allo-protocol/allo-v2/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 ### Views and Queries

 1. `getRecipient`: Retrieves recipient details.
-2. `getInternalRecipientStatus`: Retrieves the internal recipient status.
+2. `getRecipientStatus`: Retrieves the recipient status.
 3. `getMilestoneStatus`: Retrieves the status of a milestone for a recipient.
 4. `getMilestones`: Retrieves all milestones for a recipient.